 Many thank to all those volunteers who turned out to complete the installation on August 25.
 It was great to see the community volunteer spirit alive and well.
 Special thanks also to Joe Lamb, Scott Elison, Russel Clark, and J.C.
 Anderson who volunteered time and equipment to make a huge difference in the heavy work.
 There are many more to thank.
 We will be updating this acknowledgement to recognize more of the people that made the weekend a success.
 THE PLAYGROUND IS IN!
 Go see it if you haven't already.

-Milestone: Thanks to our hard working city council members, former mayor Hannah Stauts, and concerned citizens that worked diligently to issue the SMC Flood Protection Ordinance, Stanley can now participate in the National Flood Insurance Program (NFIP).
-Effective July 13, 2010, the City of Stanley is eligible to participate in the Regular Phase of the NFIP.
+MILESTONE: Thanks to our hard working city council members, former mayor Hannah Stauts, and concerned citizens that worked diligently to issue the SMC Flood Protection Ordinance, Stanley can now participate in the National Flood Insurance Program (NFIP).
+Since July 13, 2010, the City of Stanley is eligible to participate in the Regular Phase of the NFIP.

 **Please see "Employment Opportunities" page for information on any current Requests for Proposals (RFP).